panda-re/panda/panda/plugins/osi_linux/USAGE.md

 `osi_linux` provides Linux introspection information and makes it available through the OSI interface.
 It does so by knowing about the offsets for various Linux kernel data structures and then providing algorithms that traverse these data structures in the guest virtual machine.

 Because the offsets of fields in Linux kernel data structures change frequently (and can even depend on the specific compilation flags used), `osi_linux` uses a configuration file to specify the offsets of critical data structures.
-An portion of such a configuration file, which is in the [GLib key-value format](https://developer.gnome.org/glib/stable/glib-Key-value-file-parser.html) (similar to .ini files), is given below:
+A portion of such a configuration file, which is in the [GLib key-value format](https://developer.gnome.org/glib/stable/glib-Key-value-file-parser.html) (similar to .ini files), is given below:

-    [debian-3.2.63-i686]
-    name = #1 Debian 3.2.63-2+deb7u1 i686
+    [ubuntu:4.4.0-98-generic:32]
+    name = 4.4.0-98-generic|#121-Ubuntu SMP Tue Oct 10 14:23:20 UTC 2017|i686
+    version.a = 4
+    version.b = 4
+    version.c = 90
-    task.size = 1000
+    task.init_addr = 3249445504
-    #task.init_addr = 0xC1397480
+    #task.init_addr = 0xC1AE9A80
+    #task.per_cpu_offset_0 = 0x34B42000
+    task.per_cpu_offset_0 = 884219904
+    #task.current_task_addr = 0xC1C852A8
-    task.init_addr = 3241768064
+    task.current_task_addr = 3251131048
-    task.task_offset = 0
+    task.size = 5824
-    task.tasks_offset = 204
+    task.tasks_offset = 624
-    task.pid_offset = 248
+    task.pid_offset = 776

     [... omitted ...]

-    [debian_wheezy_i386_desktop]
+    [debian:4.9.0-6-686-pae:32]
-    name = #1 SMP Debian 3.2.51-1 i686
+    name = 4.9.0-6-686-pae|#1 SMP Debian 4.9.82-1+deb9u3 (2018-03-02)|i686
+    version.a = 4
+    version.b = 9
+    version.c = 88
-    task.size = 1060
+    task.init_addr = 3245807232
-    #task.init_addr = 0xC13E0FE0
+    #task.init_addr = 0xC1771680
+    #task.per_cpu_offset_0 = 0x36127000
+    task.per_cpu_offset_0 = 907177984
+    #task.current_task_addr = 0xC18C3208
-    task.init_addr = 3242069984
+    task.current_task_addr = 3247190536
-    task.task_offset = 0
+    task.size = 5888
-    task.tasks_offset = 212
+    task.tasks_offset = 708
-    task.pid_offset = 292
+    task.pid_offset = 864
-    task.tgid_offset = 296
-    task.group_leader_offset = 328

     [... omitted ...]

 Of course, generating this file by hand would be extremely painful.
 So instead we can generate it automatically by building and loading a kernel module in the guest OS.
+If available, it is important that Address Space Layout Randomization (ASLR) be disabled in the guest before the kernel information configuration file is generated.

-To do so, you will need the kernel headers and a compiler installed in the guest.
+To generate the kernel configuration file, you will need the kernel headers and a compiler installed in the guest.
 On a Debian guest, you can do:

 ```sh
     apt-get install build-essential linux-headers-`uname -r`